-9:00-12:00 Noon Release of 4-H, Home Arts, Fine Arts, Horticulture, and Floriculture Exhibits
+9:00-12:00 Noon Release of 4-H Still Exhibits, Open Class Home Arts, Fine Arts, Horticulture, EC and Floriculture Exhibits

 Note: Youth exhibits remaining in the Darlene B. Lowe Exhibit Complex after this time will be held at the MSU Extension office for two weeks, and disposed of after that time.
+Neither the Fair Association nor MSU Extension is responsible for projects left on the grounds.